What’s On

 Online

-On 24 September 2025 6:00pm William Morris’s lifelong love for the River Thames is well known, and the relationship went much deeper than simple appreciation.
-This talk will explore Morris’s designs for printed fabrics, showing how the river and its tributaries were present at every stage of the fabric-making process: both as a key source Read More
+William Morris’s lifelong love for the River Thames is well known, and the relationship went much deeper than simple appreciation.
+This talk will explore Morris’s designs for printed fabrics, showing how the river and its tributaries were present at every stage of the fabric-making process: both as a key source of design inspiration and as a key industrial resource at his factory on the River Wandle.

 • Robert 2